How to setup a virtual MIDI bus

 On Mac, the IAC bus allows you to create any number of virtual MIDI buses.
 This driver can be activated in the Audio MIDI Setup Utility (Open Spotlight and search for Audio MIDI setup)

-Please refer to our guide on how to configure the MIDI ports in Live to understand how to use the MIDI Ports settings in Live's MIDI/Sync Preferences.
+See our guide on how to configure the MIDI ports in Live to understand how to use the MIDI Ports settings.

 Windows does not come with a native virtual MIDI driver, but there are a number of these available for free: